brownboycodes/FruitCastle/README.md

 ---

-> [Fruit Castle](https://fruitcastle.herokuapp.com/) © 2022 was developed by Nabhodipta Garai and is owned by him.
+> [FruitCastle](https://fruitcastle.herokuapp.com/) © 2022 was developed by Nabhodipta Garai and is owned by him.